 You know what “younger” is?
 Superficially, it’s an artificial, well-marketed opinion about what “beautiful” is: tight (usually white) skin, perky breasts, a toned ass, no belly fat, lots of energy for running around with flowing (usually blonde) long hair in the sunlight (which you are actually avoiding in real life, of course, because you want to keep all of the above and your beautiful wine-grape self will turn into a California raisin in that blistering sunlight).
 Youth is beautiful – apparently.

 I recently tried a meditation technique where I was able to distance myself from this filter of alleged “beauty” standards.
 And you know what?
 All of that negativity around my own body WENT AWAY.
 I actually like my hands’ landscape.
 I like my strong legs wrapped in softer skin.
 I don’t actually care at all that the baby fat has left my face.

 In fact, once I was able to see myself the way *I* see myself (and not how I’ve learned to scrutinize myself against this alleged “ideal” of “beauty and youth”), it seemed creepy to me that anyone would want to make me younger.
-It’s infantilizing.
-It’s dismissive of my intelligence.
-It’s disrespectful to me as a human who has experience and value to bring to the table.
+It’s infantilizing, dismissive of my intelligence, and disrespectful to me as a human who has experience and value to bring to the table.